msakuta/rusty-behavior-tree-lite/README.md

 You can put a line comment starting with a hash (`#`).

 ```
+# This is a comment at the top level.

 tree main = Sequence { # This is a comment after opening brace.
            # This is a comment in a whole line.
     var a  # This is a comment after a variable declaration.